Wyoming Water Quality at a Glance

 Emerging Contaminant Response

-- Treatment Technology Planning: Wyoming water utilities are evaluating and planning for advanced treatment technologies including activated carbon filtration and reverse osmosis systems to address PFAS contamination.
+• Treatment Technology Planning: Wyoming water utilities are evaluating and planning for advanced treatment technologies including activated carbon filtration and reverse osmosis systems to address PFAS contamination where detected.

 Rural and Small Community Challenges

-- Geographic Isolation: Wyoming’s 580,000 residents spread across 97,000 square miles face unique challenges in maintaining and upgrading water infrastructure due to remote locations and harsh terrain.
+• Geographic Challenges: Wyoming’s sparse population density across 97,814 square miles creates unique challenges in maintaining and upgrading water infrastructure due to remote locations and harsh climate conditions.

-- Federal Support Programs: The Emerging Contaminants Small or Disadvantaged Communities Grant program provides targeted funding to help Wyoming’s rural systems meet new regulatory requirements.
+• Federal Support Programs: The Emerging Contaminants Small or Disadvantaged Communities Grant program provides targeted funding to help Wyoming’s rural systems meet new regulatory requirements and maintain compliance.

 Looking Forward: 2025-2030